Informfully/Informfully.github.io/docs/deployment.md

 ## Automatic Deployment

-After setting up and testing your instance of Informfully, you are ready to deploy your solution.
+After setting up and testing your Informfully instance, you are ready to deploy your solution.
 For your convenience, we have created a script that automatically deploys the back end to any local or cloud server.
 Navigate to the main directory of your codebase and execute the following script: